 During the COVID-19 pandemic classes are online – Are live online group classes right for us?

 Teletherapy is surprisingly flexible but that doesn’t mean group remote sessions are right for everyone.
-These style groups require participants to engage and follow an adult either independently or with support from someone at their location.
+This online class asks participants to engage and follow an adult either independently or with support from someone at their location.

 Still not sure?
 Why not try a private 1:1 or 30min online assessment.